byu-cs-236-classroom-templates/project-3/README.md

     - `eval_schemes`
     - `eval_facts`
     - `eval_queries`
-1. You must do [input partition](#input-partitioning) to write tests for `eval_queries`.
-After you **do the math** to find input for each of the partitions, then you may use AI to generate the code for the actual tests.
+1. You must use [input partitioning](#input-partitioning) to write tests for `eval_queries` using the pattern demonstrated in the Jupyter notebook tutorial.
+We won't be looking for a perfect partitioning of the input when we grade your tests, but we will be looking to see if you made an effort to generate tests that had good test coverage.
+After you **do the math** to find inputs for each of the partitions, then you may use AI to generate the code for the actual tests.
 We suggest that you use a parameterized test.
 1. Your code must not report any issues with the following code quality tool run in the integrated `vscode` terminal from the root of the project directory: `pre-commit run --all-files`.
-This tool includes _type checking_ so your solution requires type annotations.
+This tool includes _type checking_, which means that type annotations are required in your code.

 Consider using a branch as you work on your submission so that you can `commit` your work from time to time.
 Once everything is working, and the auto-grader tests are passing, then you can `merge` your work into your master branch and push it to your GitHub repository.
 Ask your favorite AI for help learning how to use Git branches for feature development.